varshagowdavg/Bidirectional-Indian-Sign-Language-Gesture-Recognition/README.md

 ## Overview
-This project (SIH 2024) aims to bridge the communication gap between the deaf community and individuals who do not know sign language by providing a robust system to convert spoken language into Indian Sign Language (ISL) and vice versa.
-The tool facilitates seamless interaction in various scenarios, such as healthcare and public announcements, empowering the deaf community to access critical information and engage fully in society.
+This project aims to bridge the communication gap between the deaf community and individuals who are unfamiliar with sign language.
+It provides an intelligent system to convert speech and text into Indian Sign Language (ISL) gestures and vice versa.

+The system enables seamless interaction in real-world scenarios such as public announcements, healthcare communication, and mobile-based interpretation, ensuring better accessibility and inclusivity.

 ## Key Features
 - **Speech to ISL Conversion**: